TheGeekOnSkates/breakaway-basic/notes.md

 ## On the to-do list for future 0.x releases

+* I just saw an awesome idea from the 8-Bit Guy: His BASIC for the Commander X16 has `COLOR FG, BG` - like a 2-in-1.
+Breakaway BASIC _needs_ that.
+Saves a line of code. :D
 * Add support for nested parens, variable-replacing etc.  It's a rabbit-hole that nearly brought this project to a halt, so no hurry.
 See math.c on why I currently have to replace functions _after_ replacing variables.
 Unlike the next one, this bug makes perfect sense (all variables are letters A-Z, all BASIC functions are made up of those letters, so ROWS() becomes 0000() if I call replace_vars first.)
 * SPC({number}) like the C64 has
 * STR$/LEFT$/RIGHT$/MID$! :)